Rebekah in the Bible

 Verse ConceptsPeople Willing

-And Rebekah rose up, and her young women, and they rode upon the camels and followed the man.
-And the servant took Rebekah and went his way.
+Then Rebekah and her female servants got up, mounted the camels, and followed the man.
+So the servant took Rebekah and left.

 Verse ConceptsCamelsRiding CamelsYoung Ladies